Paradies tree

 Best for Vintage Italian Movie Posters: Bookshop Cineteca di Bologna

-Bologna’s Cineteca is a world-renowned historical art film archive and restoration lab but its bookstore located just off Piazza Maggiore is also a rapture of movie poster bliss.
-You’ll find a plethora of original vintage Italian movie posters, newly restored DVDs of classic films and books related to classic cinema.
-In summer, Cineteca sponsors Sotto le Stelle del Cinema (Cinema under the Stars) – evening films shown on Europe’s largest projection screen in Bologna’s main square.
+Bologna’s Cineteca is a world-renowned historical art film archive and restoration lab, but its bookstore, located just off Piazza Maggiore, is also a rapture of movie poster bliss.
+You’ll find a plethora of original vintage Italian movie posters, newly restored DVDs of classic films, and books related to classic cinema.
+In summer, Cineteca sponsors Sotto le Stelle del Cinema (Cinema under the Stars)—evening films shown on Europe’s largest projection screen in Bologna’s main square.

 Best Specialty Food: La Salumeria da Bruno & Franco

-Bologna is chock-full of specialty gourmet food emporiums selling Parmigiano-Reggiano, mortadella, fresh tortellini, cured cold cuts, ready-made ragù and other delectable prepared foods that are all astonishingly delicious.
+Bologna is chock-full of specialty gourmet food emporiums selling Parmigiano-Reggiano, mortadella, fresh tortellini, cured cold cuts, ready-made ragù, and other delectable prepared foods that are all astonishingly delicious.
 Picking one is painful, but one glance at the stocked window at La Salumeria da Bruno & Franco compels passersby to enter.
-Resistance is futile – everything is wonderful.
+Resistance is futile; everything is wonderful.

-San Colombano Chiesa, Welcome Bologna
+San Colombano Chiesa.
+Photo courtesy of Welcome Bologna

 Best Museum: San Colombano – Collezione Tagliavini